• English

 • Accommodation

-• Car rental if you stay outside tourist areas
+• Car rental if you stay outside the tourist areas

 • Carnival dates and activities